Villanova swept the distance events at Penn Relays for the first time since 1997

 For a full bio of Coach Procaccio, including awards won by her and the Villanova student-athletes during her tenure, click here.

 During her prolific career as an athlete and a coach, Gina Procaccio has achieved success at the highest levels.
-She is in her 16th year as head coach of the Villanova women’s cross country and track & field teams in 2015-16 and previously spent a total of five seasons as an assistant coach with the program.
+She is in her 17th year as head coach of the Villanova women’s cross country and track & field program in 2016-17 and previously spent a total of five seasons as a Wildcats assistant coach.

-The list of accomplishments for the Wildcats during Procaccio’s tenure is staggering.
-Since taking over as head coach in the fall of 2000, Procaccio has guided Villanova to two national championships in cross country and a combined nine BIG EAST team titles.
-In addition, she has mentored nine individual national champions, 94 All-Americans and 142 individual BIG EAST champions while also leading the Wildcats to nine Championship of America titles at the Penn Relays.
+The list of accomplishments for Villanova during Procaccio’s tenure is staggering.
+Since taking over as head coach in the fall of 2000, she has guided the Wildcats to two national championships in cross country and a combined nine BIG EAST team titles.
+In addition, Procaccio has mentored nine individual national champions, 98 All-Americans and 148 individual BIG EAST champions while also leading Villanova to 10 Championship of America titles at the Penn Relays.
 Procaccio is a two-time National Coach of the Year and a nine-time BIG EAST Coach of the Year.
-She has also been the Mid-Atlantic Region Coach of the Year a combined six times in the last six years.
-There have also been school records set during Procaccio’s tenure in four individual running events, three relays, five throwing events and the pentathlon.
+She has also been the Mid-Atlantic Region Coach of the Year six times, all in the last seven years.
+There have also been 29 school records set during Procaccio’s time as head coach.

 Villanova is the most successful women’s cross country program in collegiate history and Procaccio added to that legacy when she guided the Wildcats to national championship seasons in 2009 and 2010.
 Villanova has now won nine national titles in cross country, with no other school having won the championship more than five times.
 In celebration of the 2009 national title, the Wildcats joined more than 30 other team national champions in a reception at the White House.
 The team was also recognized with a state resolution from the Pennsylvania House of Representatives recognizing the success of the national champion cross country and football teams from Villanova during the 2009 season.